A Lesson to Learn: American Virtual Cloud Technologies Inc. (AVCT)

 Sponsored

-The average price from analysts is $7.00.
-AVCT currently public float of 92.81M and currently shorts hold a 15.49% ratio of that float.
-Today, the average trading volume of AVCT was 21.27M shares.
+AVCT currently public float of 92.78M and currently shorts hold a 15.49% ratio of that float.
+Today, the average trading volume of AVCT was 25.09M shares.

 AVCT’s Market Performance